RupeshKumar4511/Full_Stack_Development/README.md

 2. Uses SyntheticBaseEvents, React will convert direct browser events into SyntheticBaseEvents for cross-browser consistency and performance improvements.
    <br>
-3. Event Handlers can be function or arrow function. inputs.
+3. Event Handlers can be function or arrow function.
    <br>
-5. Avoid Inline arrow functions in jsx for performance.
+4. Avoid Inline arrow functions in jsx for performance.
    <br>

 ```bash